w3c/wai-curricula/intro.md

 ##### Learning outcomes

 * Understanding the terms "Perceivable", "Operable", "Understandable" and "Robust" in the context of WCAG.
-* Knowledge on the overall structure for each of the principles and guidelines.
+* Knowledge of the overall structure for each of the principles and guidelines.
 * Knowledge of some examples of accessibility requirements pertaining to each of the guidelines.

 ##### Approximate duration.